GUIDE TO SAFE HIKING

 • A map of the route is an essential part of your gear

-• Remember to fill out our Safe Travel leaflet and leave it in your car or accommodation place before hiking.
+• Remember to fill out our Safe Travel leaflet and leave it in your car or accommodation before hiking.
 The leaflet can be picked up at hotels, regional information centres, Vágar Airpot and ferry harbour, among other places

 Luckily, the Faroe Islands have a long-standing tradition of knitting and producing sustainable garments with local materials.
 Therefore, you can find warm and colourful woollen pieces for your stay.
-Read more in the link below.

 OFF WE GO